Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Introduction

 \section{Introduction}

-Visible light communication~(VLC) is a promising technology that has been introduced as an auspicious solution for beyond fifth-generation~(B5G) and sixth-generation~(6G)~\cite{chi_2020_vlc}.
-While functioning in the visible light spectrum, VLC emits light not only for illumination but also for data transmission.
-Due to its potentially high data rate, VLC has gained significant interest in recent decades~\cite{ndjiongue_vlc_2015}.
-Exploiting a contemporary infrastructure used for illumination, VLC is implemented by modulating the data through the light intensity of light-emitting diodes~(LEDs), also known as intensity modulation~(IM).
-Since radio frequency~(RF) radiation should be strictly monitored, VLC has been seen as an intriguing RF communication complement.
+\IEEEPARstart{V}{isible} light communication (VLC) is a promising technology for the beyond fifth-generation (B5G) and sixth-generation (6G) networks~\cite{chi_2020_vlc}.
+VLC operates in the visible light spectrum, utilizing the emitted light for both illumination and data transmission.
+With its high potential data rate, VLC has garnered significant interest~\cite{ndjiongue_vlc_2015}.
+Implemented through intensity modulation (IM) of light-emitting diodes (LEDs), VLC leverages existing infrastructure for illumination.
+It serves as an intriguing complement to radio frequency (RF) communication, particularly due to the need for strict RF radiation monitoring.

-Nevertheless, for future wireless networks based on VLC, an efficient multiple-access scheme needs to be established.
-Non-orthogonal multiple access~(NOMA) has received significant recent attention due to its high spectral efficiency compared to the conventional orthogonal multiple access~(OMA) techniques~\cite{saito_2013_nonorthogonal,yang_2017_ontheoptimality,shen_2021_auav-enabled}.
-In contrast to OMA, NOMA allocates the same time-frequency resources to multiple users, which enables the efficient utilization of the limited frequency spectrum~\cite{akbar_2021_noma}.
-NOMA is generally divided into the two main categories, i.e., code domain NOMA and power domain NOMA.
-Throughout this work, we focus on power domain NOMA, where its downlink can be implemented by multi-user superposition coding at the transmitter and successive interference cancellation~(SIC) at the receivers~\cite{dai_noma_2018}.
+Non-orthogonal multiple access (NOMA) has gained attention for its high spectral efficiency compared to the conventional orthogonal multiple access (OMA) techniques~\cite{saito_2013_nonorthogonal,yang_2017_ontheoptimality,shen_2021_auav-enabled}.
+Unlike OMA, NOMA allocates the same time-frequency resources to multiple users, maximizing the limited frequency spectrum utilization~\cite{akbar_2021_noma}.
+This work focuses on power domain NOMA, employing multi-user superposition coding at the transmitter and successive interference cancellation (SIC) at the receivers~\cite{dai_noma_2018}.
+Previous studies, such as~\cite{choi_2016_allocation,cui_2016_outage}, have investigated power allocation algorithms for NOMA.

-In addition, physical layer security~(PLS) enables secure communication by leveraging the randomness of wireless channels, such as fading, noise, and interference.
-The objective of PLS is to utilize the stochastic properties of wireless channels in order to provide secure communication, which was initially introduced in~\cite{wyner_1975_thewiretap}.
-In particular, the secrecy ensured by PLS is limited to the case where the channel to the legitimate user is better than that of the eavesdropper, i.e., the channel of the eavesdropper should be degraded compared to the channel of the legitimate user.
-Under this condition, secure information transmission against eavesdropping is possible without relying on symmetric keys or complicated encryption/decryption algorithms~\cite{bloch_2008_wireless,liu_2017_physical,hamamreh_2019_classifications,mukherjee_2014_prnciples}.